wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Adept/Disciple_of_the_Outcast.md

 ###### Where It Hurts (11th Level)

-At 11th level, when you use Stunning Strike on a critical hit or on an attack made against an enemy that was unaware of you, the target has disadvantage on their saving throw against being stunned.
+When you use Stunning Strike on a critical hit or on an attack made against an enemy that was unaware of you, the target has disadvantage on their saving throw against being stunned.

 ###### Lean into It (17th Level)